jmcclenon/AWS/AWS.md

 ## Amazon AWS Services
 This is an overview of all of the current services on Amazon Web Services.
-The descriptions are from the AWS console, and there are links to some of the services and
+The descriptions are from the AWS console, and there are links to some of the services and s

 **COMPUTE**